 The film is not just an invaluable record of an influential live band going out on a high, it also reveals the deep affection that the inhabitants of Sheffield (a fitting location for the film’s premiere at the 2014 Sheffield Doc/Fest) have for the band.

-To tie in with the screening of this unorthodox piece of work, here is a collection of 10 more concert films which soar above the point-and-shoot pitfalls of the live music genre.
+To tie in with the release of this unorthodox piece of work, here is a collection of 10 more concert films which soar above the point-and-shoot pitfalls of the live music genre.
 Whether through cinematic artistry, superhuman performance, socio-political relevance – or a combination of all three – these concert films all deserve their reputations as classics of the form.

 Monterey Pop (1968)

-Director D.A.
+Director: D.A.
 Pennebaker

 Aptly described by film critic Armond White as a “perfect, fortuitous match-up between rock and cinema”, Monterey Pop – helmed by ‘Direct Cinema’ veteran D.A.
 Pennebaker (Don’t Look Back, The War Room) – is a landmark audiovisual record of the Summer of Love’s defining early moment.

 The three-day Monterey Pop festival in California – brainchild of LA producer Alan Pariser – was designed as an event to validate rock music as an art form, and embody the 60s’ counter-cultural current.
 The festival is notable for the first major American appearances by Ravi Shankar, Otis Redding, the Jimi Hendrix Experience, the Who, and Janis Joplin, all of whom were captured by Pennebaker’s keen camera.
 (Notable absentees were the Beach Boys, whose cancellation permanently damaged their reputation and popularity in the US.)